djeada/Linux-Notes/notes/log_files_and_journals.md

-<h1>Types of logging</h1>
+## Types of logging

+There are several types of logging methods that can be used on a Linux system:

-1. Keeping information in text files.
-The sysadmin has complete control over what is stored.
+* `Text files`: This is a basic method of logging, in which information is stored in plain text files.
+The sysadmin has complete control over what is stored in these files, and can choose to store any type of information that they wish.

-2. Journald - utilized by systemd-based systems.
-Binaries containing info about the boot procedure, services, and the kernel.
-Those files aren't preserved.
+* `Journald`: This logging method is utilized by systemd-based systems.
+It stores information about the boot procedure, services, and the kernel in binary files.
+These files are not meant to be preserved for long periods of time, as they are designed to be rotated out and deleted when no longer needed.

-3. Rsyslog - redirects different log files to /var/log.
-Those logs are persistent.
+* `Rsyslog:` This logging system redirects different log files to the `/var/log` directory.
+These logs are persistent, meaning they are meant to be stored and kept for longer periods of time.

-<h1>Log files at /var/log</h1>
+## Log files at /var/log
-Log files are essential for successful administration of any sort of Linux system, since they include information on the system's health, such as any system or application problems.
-In spite of the fact that programs can place their log files wherever they like, the majority of Linux system log files are located in /var/log.
+Log files are essential for the successful administration of any Linux system, as they contain information on the system's health, including any system or application problems.
+While programs can store their log files in any location they choose, the majority of Linux system log files are located in the `/var/log` directory.

-If you list files located at /var/log, you'll see that there are a lot of Linux system log files:
+If you list the files in the /var/log directory, you will see that there are many Linux system log files:

-* syslog: You'll find messages relating to your kernel, apps, and more in  centralized logging system (syslog).
-It is used also as the consolidated log file for all Linux computers in a data center.
+* `syslog`: This file contains messages relating to the kernel, apps, and more in a centralized logging system (syslog).
+It is also often used as the consolidated log file for all Linux computers in a data center.
-* auth.log: contains authentication failures and successes
+* `auth.log`: This file contains information on authentication failures and successes.
-* messages: contains general system messages of all types
+* `messages`: This file contains general system messages of all types.

-<h1>Rsyslog</h1>
+## Rsyslog
-Rsyslog is a rocket-fast system for log processing.

-Its characteristics include a modular design, great performance, and strong security features.

-While it began as a simple syslogd, rsyslog has evolved into a logging ninja, capable of receiving inputs from a variety of sources, modifying them, and sending the outputs to a variety of destinations.
+Rsyslog is a high-performance system for log processing.
+It has a modular design, excellent performance, and strong security features.
+While it started as a simple syslogd, rsyslog has evolved into a logging tool that is capable of receiving input from a variety of sources, modifying it, and sending the output to a variety of destinations.

-The primary configuration file should be located at: /etc/rsyslog.conf.
-Be warned that editing this file is not as simple as it appears.
-It has its own scripting language.
+The primary configuration file for rsyslog can be found at: `/etc/rsyslog.conf`.
+However, be warned that editing this file can be complex, as it has its own scripting language.

-<h2>Severity levels:</h2>
+### Severity levels

 | Code | Severity |  Description |
 | --- | --- | --- |